AlexGose/website/content/blog/factoring-integers-optimization.md

 Date: 2019-12-2
 Title: A Model for Factoring Integers
 Tags: General Audience, Integer Programming, Math, Math Models
-Summary: Using a familiar math problem from grade school, we'll show how to model, rather than solve, a much more difficult math problem.
+Summary: Using a familiar math problem from grade school, we'll see how to model, rather than solve, a much more difficult math problem.
 You should be able to follow along with just a background in high school algebra.

 ## Introduction